 - Students develop plans, elevation and sectional views of spaces in a single family residential building.
 Emphasis is placed on the use of instruments, line and lettering, dimensioning and drawing organization.
 This course will include a component of free studio time or self-directed learning.

 - BLDG1001 Building Construction, Codes and Standards 1

 - This course deals with site work, foundation systems, site services, floors, walls and trusses of wood-framed buildings.
-The Ontario Building Code is introduced and Part IX of the Code is applied to the various aspects of small buildings and residential construction.
+The Ontario Building Code is introduced and Part 9 of the Code is applied to the various aspects of small buildings and residential construction.